ipvm-wg/homestar/README.md

 ### Core Crates

 - [homestar-core](./homestar-core)

+  The *core* library implements much of the [Ucan Invocation][ucan-invocation] and [Ipvm Workflow][ipvm-workflow-spec] specifications and is used as the foundation for other packages in this `workspace` and within the runtime engine.

 - [homestar-wasm](./homestar-wasm)

+  This *wasm* library manages the [wasmtime][wasmtime] runtime, provides the [Ipld][ipld] to/from [Wit][wit] interpreter/translation-layer, and implements
+  the input interface for working with Ipvm's standard Wasm tasks.

 ### Runtime Crate

 - [homestar-runtime](./homestar-runtime)

+  The *runtime* is responsible for bootstrapping and running nodes, scheduling and executing workflows as well as tasks within workflows, handling retries and failure modes, etc.

 ### Non-published, Helper Crates

 - [homestar-guest-wasm](./homestar-guest-wasm)

+  This is a helper and example crate for writing and compiling [Wasm components][wasm-component] using [wit-bindgen][wit-bindgen].

 ## Testing the Project